partha99saha/Detect-Polygons---Python/README.md

-# Detect Polygons in an Image using OpenCV
+# Detect Geometric Shapes in an Image using OpenCV

 This project uses **OpenCV**, a popular library for computer vision, to detect common geometric shapes (triangles, squares, rectangles, Rhombus, Trapeziums, pentagons, hexagons, circles, Ovals and stars) in an image.